nu-cspac/nu-cspac.github.io/index.md

 # Northwestern University Computer Science PhD Advisory Council

+## Check out our new wiki!
+This is for everyone to use to share information about the CS department: https://github.com/nu-cspac/nu-cspac-wiki/wiki

 ## The Computer Science PhD Advisory Council (CSPAC) has a two-fold mission:
 We seek to foster a community among Computer Science PhD students (CSPhDs), defined as all PhD students at Northwestern University who take one of the